 For a set of languages $\cS \subseteq \cP(A^*)$, it is then natural to wonder about the existence of an ``optimal'' recognizer for all the languages of~$\cS$.
 This leads to the notion of \emph{syntactic monoid, homomorphism, and congruence of~$\cS$}, which are defined via discrete duality for the complete Boolean subalgebra closed under quotients generated by~$\cS$.
 Explicitly, the \emph{syntactic congruence of $\cS$}, denoted $\sim_\cS$, is the intersection of all the syntactic congruences of the languages of~$\cS$, the \emph{syntactic monoid} is the quotient $M_\cS = A^* / {\sim_\cS}$, and the \emph{syntactic homomorphism} is the canonical projection $\mu_\cS: A^* \twoheadrightarrow M_\cS$.
 The homomorphism $\mu_\cS$ is ``optimal'' in the sense that if $\mu: A^* \to M$ is a homomorphism recognizing every language of $\cS$, then it factors through $\mu_\cS$.

 Finally, \emph{regular languages} are those recognized by \emph{finite} monoids.
 It is not hard to see that regular languages over an alphabet~$A$ form a Boolean algebra closed under quotients.
 Beyond regularity, the discrete notion of recognition introduced here is not adequate.
 In particular, any infinite monoid recognizes uncountably many languages.
-Recognition of Boolean algebras of (not-necessarily regular) languages closed under quotients require the introduction of topology.
+Recognition of Boolean algebras of (not necessarily regular) languages closed under quotients require the introduction of topology.
 This will be addressed in Section~\ref{sec:bims}.

 So far, we did not require $A$ to be a finite set.
 In this paper, we will consider languages over profinite alphabets, where the topology of the alphabet will be taken into account (finite alphabets are simply viewed as discrete spaces).
 Languages over profinite alphabets will be the subject of Section~\ref{sec:profinite}.
 Unless specified otherwise, we will use the letters $A, B, \dots$ to denote finite alphabets, and $X, Y, \dots$ for profinite (not necessarily finite) ones.